-In 2020 Explorers Against Extinction is delighted to partner with Animals Asia in order to highlight the plight of Asian bears suffering due to bear bile farming, a traditional practice in China and Vietnam.
-We want to help Animals Asia to rescue bears and home them in their award-winning Vietnam bear sanctuary.
+In 2020 Explorers Against Extinction is delighted to partner with Animals Asia in order to highlight bear bile farming, a traditional practice in China and Vietnam.
+We want to help Animals Asia to rescue bears, and end their suffering.
+Rescued bears will be homed in Animals Asia award-winning Vietnam Bear Rescue Centre.

-The Vietnam sanctuary can only care for 200 bears at a time and currently there are just 17 places remaining.
-We’ve pledged to help with the associated rescue costs (including food, medicine, expert staff and transport) to bring the sanctuary to its full capacity by the end of 2021.
+The Vietnam Bear Rescue Centre can only care for 200 bears at a time and currently there are just 17 places remaining (as of February 2020).
+We’ve pledged to help with the associated rescue costs (including food, medicine, expert staff and transport) to bring the centre to its full capacity by the end of 2021.

 These incarcerated bears are suffering terribly.
-We can change that and give them a chance to live a happy, healthy life once more at the Animals Asia sanctuary.
+We can change that and give them a chance to live a happy, healthy life once more at the Animals Asia Bear Rescue Centre.

 Image: Phuong before rescue

 Animals Asia is devoted to ending bear bile farming and improving the welfare of animals across Asia.
 They promote compassion and respect for all animals and work to bring about long-term change.

 Founded in 1998, the Animals Asia team has been rescuing bears since 1994 and operate award-winning sanctuaries in China and Vietnam.
 They are the only organisation with a bear sanctuary in China.
 Founder and CEO, Jill Robinson MBE, is widely recognised as the world’s leading authority on the cruel bear bile industry, having campaigned against it since 1993.

 End Bear Bile Farming

 Animals Asia works to end the bear bile trade, which sees over 10,000 bears – mainly moon bears but also sun bears and brown bears – kept on bile farms across Asia.
 It has rescued more than 600 bears since it was established.